 WHEN SUICIDE IS

-AND HOW HER REMAINS WERE MISSING FOR 31 YEARS
+WHO'S REMAINS WERE MISSING FOR 31 YEARS

 Lynn died October 4th 1989 at the young age of 34.
 She was only home for about 45 minutes when 911 received a call about a woman that had shot herself in her apartment.
 Her husband waited outside for police and told them she was severely depressed and contemplating suicide.
 He said the evidence was a letter in a dresser drawer.
 The police believed him without proper investigation or collecting all possible evidence.